Varad-13/Varad-13/README.md

 My skillset mainly includes Django development, RESTful APIs, CICD, Github Actions, Tensorflow.
 Currently I'm working for a budding startup as their lone Software Developer, in talks with a few more budding startups to help them with MVPs, Prototypes or Software Development.
 Apart from development side of things, my skillset includes Project Timelines, Planning, Support and Maintenance, Linux (bash/zsh), git, talent acquisition.

 Personally, I prefer not to work with obsolete or aging technologies unless absolutely necessary.
-I also don't get the hyper around Ts/Js stacks for backend/apis.
+I also don't get the hype around Ts/Js stacks for backend/apis.

 On the AI side of things, I have experience with dataset creation, regression/classification models in tensorflow, and will be dipping my toes into image processing, nlp and chatbots over the course of next 6 months when I am planning to develop an AI integrated notes app (no I'm not going to build a GPT wrapper).
 I have also built a recommendation engine in the past which I integrated with a job hunt platform and ecommerce web application, both of which are currently in talks to move ahead as separate startups of their own with different cofounders.